jsdonato/GetLambda/README.md

 ```
 In both methods, one will notice that they expect a `PascalsTriangle` object.
 This is so that if a user
 intends on doing large and/or many numerical experments they only need to cache Pascals Triangle one time
-by initializing the object once before the experiment of at the beginning of the program.
+by initializing the object once before the experiment or at the beginning of the program.
 The depth of Pascals Triangle can be adjusted before compilation in `src/constants.hpp`.
 By default, the depth
 is set to 50.
 If the depth of Pascals Triangle is not large enough for a particular program, then it exists with
 an error message.